falakjain98/stock-screener/README.md

 <img width="1072" alt="image" src="https://github.com/user-attachments/assets/7612846d-257c-4e0a-a39d-1a42734f3f7d" />

+### Project Description

+1. The aim of the project is to identify S&P500 stocks that filter strong investment opportunities based on fundamentals on a weekly basis.
+2. The stocks are evaluated on several metrics and criteria which are loosely based on the [Warren Buffet and the Interpretation of Finanicial Statements](https://www.youtube.com/watch?v=lBBXmim527A&t=685s) video by [@TheSwedishInvestor](https://www.youtube.com/@TheSwedishInvestor).
+3. The yfinance python module is used to pull the most up to date fundamentals data for S&P500 stocks.
+4. In the dashboard you will be able to see several details regarding each stock in the Fundamentals section.
+You can click on one of the stock tickers and then scroll down to find quarterly and annual earnings, revenue, debt and several other metrics for the selected ticker
+5. The symbol on the right in the Fundamentals section is green when all of the below conditions are met:
+  * P/E Ratio is between 0 and 50
+  * P/B Ratio is less than the industry average or less than 10
+  * Gross margin is more than 20% and net margin is more than 10%
+  * Return on equity is more than 5% and return on assests is more than 5% too.
+6. If some of the above conditions are met, the symbol to the right is yellow and if none of the conditions are met then it is red!
+7. A reader can view this dashboard on a weekly basis to make investment decisions.

 ### Setup & Deploy
 Please refer to [setup-and-deploy](setup-and-deploy.md) file for more details regarding infrastructure setup and project deployment.